oubiwann/myriad-worlds/README.rst

 Development tasks are managed using a correlation between blueprints and the issue tracker.
 Each blueprint has a list of associated "bugs."

+Until the projects and tasks get moved into Launchpad, the current project management tool is the TODO_ file.

 ..
 Document Links
    ==============